 The island got its name from the worn down dunes that resembled a bald head (before it was named Smith Island)!
 The lighthouse was used to guide ships through the sandbars of the Cape Fear River and avoid the dangerous Frying Pan Shoals (named this for its resemblance of a frying pan!).
 There are only about 4 square miles of land total of the island.
 The place is quite small but there is a country club for golfers, a few restaurants and some inns.

-You have to take the ferry from the Bald Head Island Ferry unless you have your own boat.
+You have to take the Bald Head Island Ferry unless you have your own boat.
 We paid $10 parking for the day.
 The ferry was $23 round trip per adult and kids under 3 were free but still needed a ticket.
 We bought at the window when we arrived.

 On the way to the island, the ferry leaves at the top of every hour (have to check their seasonal schedule for how early or late they operate though), and back from the island 30 minutes after every hour such as 9:30, 10:30, etc. It’s good to get there at least 30 minutes prior to boarding.
 For more uptodate info on ticket pricing and timetables, check their website.